 Regression or progression?
-If you have been following me for a while you will know I like to refer to these regressions as “PROGRESSIONS”, because simply it is a positive sign of development!
+If you have been following me for a while you will know I like to refer to these regressions as “PROGRESSIONS”, because simply it is a positive sign of development rather than a step backward in development and you baby is wanting to practice some new skills!

 So, you have survived this first year of parenting and reached this awesome milestone your - child’s first birthday!
 Maybe you will celebrate with a cake smash photo shoot or perhaps invite all the family over but you may also be planning this celebration in a fuzzy haze of sleep deprivation….